daria-kotova/master-thesis/data/info.md

 Strava Art is made using your GPS computer to create a picture while exercising.
 It can be cycling, running, swimming, walking, hiking, skiing.
 Your activity is then synced with Strava.com to reveal your artwork.

-Over 3,000 pieces of art in our gallery with more being added every week.
+Over 3,000 pieces of art (Gary Cordery, graphic designer, typographical print maker and cyclist on Strava.)

 ![stravaart](/data/photos/Screenshot%202024-05-29%20at%2018.48.49.png)